Introduction to Land, Sea & Sky Galleries

 Some notes from my experiences

-The large number of galleries in this section is the culmination of three years' work.
-Unforeseen fires on both Ios and Sikinos brought about photographic projects of chronological, if not historical interest.
-The fire on Ios being a decidedly drastic experience since it reached so close to where I was living above the hilltop village.
+The large number of galleries in this section is the culmination of over five years' work.
+Sudden fires on both Ios and Sikinos brought about photographic projects of chronological, if not historical interest.
+The fire on Ios being a decidedly drastic experience since it reached so close to where I was staying above the hilltop village.

-The beauty was in the creativity of ideas, but even more, it was being there in continuity to build on them.
-This was my dream come true.
-A visitor to Ios since 1974 and many times after, I'd wanted most of all to live this freedom unattached by every day necessities and obligations.
+The beauty was in the creativity of ideas, but even more, it was being there also in other seasons.
+My dream come true.
+A visitor to the Cyclades since 1974, I'd wanted most of all to live freedom unattached by every day necessities and obligations.
 It happened unexpectedly and I experienced it to the full.

-Discovering the sky isn't always friendly blue, that the sea turns black for days on end, that because of the wind, the temperature can be too cold for words, that the island, so lacking in living souls in the shorter day months, offers almost no dialogue for weeks on end was a lesson in patience overcome by the simple options of experimenting further in the kitchen and getting out to remote areas, high and low, to capture photographically what no one else seemed aware of.
+Discovering that the sky isn't always a friendly blue, that the sea turns black for days on end, that because of the wind the temperature can be too cold for words, that the islands so lacking in living souls in months with shorter days offer almost no dialogue for weeks on end was a lesson in patience overcome by the simple options of experimenting further in the kitchen and getting out to remote areas high and low to capture photographically what few others seemed aware of.

-This included the discovery of a stone exterior Byzantine church, a fascinating archaic structure on this island of white walls, hidden behind a densely overgrown river bed, which caused me to crawl through it on hand and foot, belly up, heavily laden with my impressive but bulky camera bag in contact with the ground the entire way.
+This included the discovery of a stone exterior Byzantine church, a fascinating archaic structure hidden behind a densely overgrown river bed, which caused me to crawl through it on hand and foot, belly up, heavily laden with my impressive but bulky camera bag in contact with the ground the entire way.

 It's also a stress on the camera as the aperture remains open often for a minute or more.
-At a certain point, this caused the computer on my more advanced camera to lose itself, so I was forced to choose the stronger, but less pixelated model to do the task.
+At a certain point, this caused confusion to the computer on my more advanced camera, so I was forced to choose the stronger, but less pixelated model to do the task.